java-crypto/cross_platform_crypto/docs/tdes_cbc_string_encryption.md

 **Second parameter: the mode of operation**

-There are several DES modes defined and here we are using the most common one - the CBC mode (Cipher Block Chaining mode).
+There are several DES modes defined and here we are using the most common one - the **CBC mode** (Cipher Block Chaining mode).
+Another common mode is the **ECB mode** [which is **UNSECURE in general**], a sample implementation can be found here [TDES ECB mode string encryption](tdes_ecb_string_encryption.md).

 **Third parameter: the padding of the data**

 The used CBC mode is a block algorithm means that the encryption (and decryption) is done in blocks of 8 bytes of data.
 There are only a few scenarios where you have to handle exact 8 bytes of data - in all other cases you have to fill up the plaintext to a length of multiple of 8.
 There are some padding algorithms available and our programs will use the PKCS#5 or PKCS#7 padding (Java names this padding PKCS#5, most other languages use PKCS#7).

 ### Is this encryption secure?
-The answer is simple - **DES encryption is BROKEN and UNSECURE**, but the longer TDES algorithm seems to be unbroken, but please do not use DES nor TDES any longer.
+The answer is simple - **DES encryption is BROKEN and UNSECURE**, but the longer TDES algorithm seems to be unbroken, but please do not use nether DES nor TDES any longer.

 ### Is there a less secure version of TDES available?